Skip to main content

 ambenvalee / Shutterstock

 Once your morning glories are planted, you should begin to see sprouts after only a week or two.
-Be careful not to uproot your new shoots when weeding!
+Be careful not to uproot your new shoots when manually removing weeds.
 A layer of mulch around the base of the plant can help suppress weeds and keep the soil moist.
 You can add a small amount of balanced fertilizer, but over-fertilization leads to more leaves and fewer flowers.
 When the soil dries out, you can water your morning glories, but in many cases, they’ll thrive on rain alone.

 An important thing to keep in mind when caring for your morning glories is that they’re climbing vines.
 Although they will grow along the ground for short distances, this leaves them more vulnerable to pests and diseases and generally leads to a shorter lifespan.
 However, you don’t necessarily need something fancy for them to climb.
 Morning glories don’t discriminate when it comes to climbing and will grow over anything they’re near.
 Fences, trellises, walls, and trees are all viable options.